lexie23c/Hivebets/docs/how-it-works/prediction-markets.md

 ***

-## How HiveBets Markets Work
+## How Hivebets Markets Work

 ### Market Structure

-Each HiveBets market has:
+Each Hivebets market has:

 1. **A Token** - The memecoin being predicted (e.g., 哈基米)
 2. **A Target** - Market cap goal (e.g., $100M)